Are you planning a West Coast road trip but don’t know where to start or where to go? I am here to help with my complete West Coast travel guide!

 - Homer

 From Talkeetna, head to Denali and Denali National Park.
-In Denali you’ll see beautiful Alaskan mountains, wild elk, and absolutely stunning views.
-After admiring Denali, continue on to Seward.
+In Denali, you’ll see beautiful Alaskan mountains, wild elk, and absolutely stunning views.

 Highlights